marcosfsoares/marcosfsoares/README.md

 ### About me

 - ⚡ I’m graduated in Electrical Engineering, with MBA in General Management.
+Currently attending to Postgraduation in Embedded Systems.

 - ISTQB - CTFL certified.